 Being able to buy a home is a great investment for the future.
 But that doesn't mean that home ownership is the best option for everyone.
 Many factors must be considered before buying a house in addition to having the proper funding.
 Whether you're not certain about your job security or your job relocates you every few years - many situations must be considered before deciding to rent or buy a home.

-There are certainly situations where buying a home is NOT the prudent thing to do.
-If the market is high, and you feel that homes are overpriced, that’s a good reason.
-If you simply don’t have the funds to make a down payment, and/or the monthly payment would be more than you are comfortable with, then stay in your rental.
-Nothing wrong with that, but there is something very wrong with putting yourself into a position where you can’t pay your bills.
+There are also situations to consider that may indicate now is not the right time.
+If the market is high, and you feel homes are overpriced, or if you simply don’t have the funds to make a down payment, and/or the monthly payment, then stay in your rental.
+Keep in mind, you don’t want to find yourself in a situation where you can’t pay your bills.

 Buying a home can be a scary process for the first-time home buyer.
 Between trying to find the perfect house in a good location, to the finding a mortgage that fits your needs and budget.
 There are many unknowns and unrealistic expectations that a buyer will form before they purchase their home.
 Overcoming these challenges means understanding a few basic notions before you prepare to buy your first home.